jrbotros/jrbotros/README.md

 Start the development server with:

 ```
-npx webpack-dev-server
+npm run start
 ```

-The site will be served at `localhost:8000`.
+The site will be served at `localhost:3000`.

 ## Deploy